 A Comprehensive Guide to Japanese Alcohol and Sake

-You're finally visiting the Land of the Rising Sun - maybe you're in the midst of planning your trip or already sitting in a bar frantically googling names of different sake brands to figure out what to order.
-While you're in Japan it'd be a crime not to taste the local tipple, but where do you start?
-Read on to dive into the wonderful world of Japanese alcohol.
+You’ve arrived in the Land of the Rising Sun—whether you’re in the midst of planning your adventure or already sitting at a bar, desperately searching for sake brands to help you decide what to order.
+While in Japan, it would be a missed opportunity not to indulge in the local beverages.
+With so many choices available, where do you start?
+Read on to dive into the fascinating world of Japanese alcohol and uncover the best ways to savor it.

 table of contents